Iran's leader rejects call to surrender, saying US intervention would cause 'irreparable damage'

 Iran says it will keep enriching uranium

-Iran long has insisted its nuclear program was peaceful, though it is the only non-nuclear-armed state to enrich uranium up to 60%, a short, technical step away from weapons-grade levels of 90%.
+Iran has long insisted its nuclear program is peaceful, though it is the only non-nuclear-armed state to enrich uranium up to 60%, a short, technical step away from weapons-grade levels of 90%.
 U.S. intelligence agencies have said they did not believe Iran was actively pursuing the bomb.

 Israel is the only country in the Middle East with nuclear weapons but has never publicly acknowledged them.